450+ Products Compared

 Encore Guards Custom Dental Night Guard

-Best for: Moderate to severe grinders who want a dentist-quality custom-fit guard without the dental office price
+Best for: Moderate to severe grinders who want a custom-fit guard without an office visit

 4.5 (5,708 reviews)

-• Made-to-order from a home impression kit — professional dental lab fabrication, custom to your bite
+• Made to order from a home impression kit and custom to your bite

 • Multiple guard types available (hard, soft, hybrid, ultra-thin) for different grinding severity levels